Drug Interactions between Latuda and methamphetamine

 Interactions between your drugs

-There were no interactions found in our database between Latuda and methamphetamine - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Latuda and methamphetamine.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Latuda is in the drug class atypical antipsychotics.